 Welcome to the penultimate essay in the Sunday Letters Leadership Series.
-Over the course of the series, I have brought you thoughts on the paradox of success, Machiavellianism, inauthentic leadership, and this week I’m taking a look at the centrality of the entrepreneurial image.
+Throughout the series, I have brought you thoughts on the paradox of success, Machiavellianism, and inauthentic leadership, and this week I’m taking a look at the centrality of the entrepreneurial image.
 These essays previously lived on The Lead, a publication I started on a whim a few months ago that is now moving here, with some edits, to Sunday Letters.
 I hope you’ll enjoy these essays and the perspectives they represent.
-They are, in large part, my personal philosophy on how to live and work successfully with others while holding true to values that align with our sense of humanity.
+They are largely my personal philosophy on how to live and work successfully with others while holding to values that align with our sense of humanity.

 We occupy a period in the development of humanity where little holds more importance to us than how we are perceived.
-It is the image we present through our words, physical appearance, and behaviour that tells the world who we are and what we stand for.
+The image we present through our words, physical appearance, and behaviour tells the world who we are and what we stand for.
 It moulds and shapes our self-concept and worldview.
-In that sense, the world in all its beauty and depravity is a mirror of what we perceive and project ourselves to be.
+In that sense, the world in all its beauty and depravity mirrors what we perceive and project ourselves to be.
 The centrality of the image is paramount and holds centre stage in all areas of life, including work, sport, religion, business, etc. Who and what you portray, in large part, dictates your success in the field.

 Never waste an opportunity to put yourself out there, they say, because the competition will get ahead.
 Therefore, you must be bright, shiny, loud, and above all, noticed.
 And so, we fill every moment of our day in active pursuit of the ideal.
-We wear a red tie with our power suit, tweet about entrepreneurial things, set goals, become productive, make money, accumulate toys and sorts of measures of success.
+We wear a red tie with our power suit, tweet about entrepreneurial things, set goals, become productive, make money, accumulate toys, and measure success.
 If you want something, as the explicit message goes, you must go out there and get it.
-However, these ideals, these images, are liabilities sold as assets, and we spend lifetimes in the mode of accumulation of what, in reality, are fake plastic representations of life and of the self.
+However, these ideals and images are liabilities sold as assets, and we spend lifetimes in the mode of accumulation of what, in reality, are fake plastic representations of life and the self.

-In leadership, too, this imperative towards the centrality of the image is dominant.
-Many scholars insist that our addiction to the pursuit of the image is indicative of a broader social ill with detrimental consequences for human relations2.
+In leadership, this imperative toward the centrality of the image is also dominant.
+Many scholars insist that our addiction to pursuing the image is indicative of a broader social ill with detrimental consequences for human relations.
 Just as Narcissus was drawn to his own image in the lake, human beings are increasingly oriented towards the image of success.
-In her work on the paradoxes of leadership, Slavica Kodish cites Psychoanalyst and anthropologist Michael McCoby, who says, for example, that the story of the contemporary business world is a story of narcissistic leaders on the hunt for power and glory3.
-For philosopher Michael Buber, it was a case of seeming rather than being, where seeming tends towards the false image and prevents genuine relationships4.
+In her work on the paradoxes of leadership, Slavica Kodish cites Psychoanalyst and anthropologist Michael McCoby, who says, for example, that the story of the contemporary business world is a story of narcissistic leaders on the hunt for power and glory.
+For philosopher Michael Buber, it was a case of seeming rather than being, where seeming tends towards a false image and prevents genuine relationships.

 “All Sizzle And No Steak”

-And so it is often more about impression management than truth, honesty, integrity and authenticity.
-A few weeks ago, I wrote about Collins’ Level 5 Model of leadership5, where five years of research into the top-performing corporations in the Fortune 500 only returned 11 that transitioned from “good to great”.
+And so, it is often more about impression management than truth, honesty, integrity and authenticity.
+A few weeks ago, I wrote about Collins’ Level 5 Model of leadership, where five years of research into the top-performing corporations in the Fortune 500 only returned 11 that transitioned from “good to great”.
 The researchers found that most corporations examined had sporadic periods of superior performance, whereas the 11 identified sustained their success over the long term.
-According to author of the study Jim Collins, this success was largely influenced by an authentic leadership style in those companies.
-It seems that grand visions and purpose statements positively influence innovation, achievement, and healthy organisational culture only if the accompanying action and behaviour are congruent6.
+According to the author of the study Jim Collins, this success was primarily influenced by an authentic leadership style in those companies.
+It seems that grand visions and purpose statements influence innovation, achievement, and healthy organisational culture only if the accompanying action and behaviour are congruent.

-The centrality of the entrepreneurial image, that of the larger than life, red tie-wearing, rock star CEO, has dominated popular culture and business management literature.
+The centrality of the entrepreneurial image of the larger-than-life, red tie-wearing, rock star CEO has dominated popular culture and business management literature.
 Entrepreneurial rhetoric is full of sparkle and glamour and is hard to ignore.
 It encourages young executives and MBA graduates to pursue the ideal, and the ideal becomes ever more desirable.
 The complexity of personal attributes and the dynamic interaction between the self and its environment are reduced to an overly simplistic either-or scenario.
-Data, coupled with short term self-oriented thinking, becomes the overwhelming metric upon which CEOs make decisions.
+Data, coupled with short-term self-oriented thinking, becomes the overwhelming metric upon which CEOs make decisions.
 The premise is, “will this strategic move make money, and how good will I look in the process?”
 However, there is a trade-off that is often discounted or not considered at all in this pursuit.